deckhouse/deckhouse/modules/015-admission-policy-engine/docs/FAQ.md

 ## What if there are multiple policies (operational or security) that are applied to the same object?

-> In that case the object's specification have to fulfil all the requirements imposed by the policies.
+In that case the object's specification have to fulfil all the requirements imposed by the policies.

-For example - to fulfil the requirements of two security policies list below
+For example, consider the following two security policies:

 ```yaml
 apiVersion: deckhouse.io/v1alpha1